geosolutions-it/doc-cread/datapublisher/source/qgis/Overview.rst

 External Python Plugins
 ^^^^^^^^^^^^^^^^^^^^^^^
 QGIS offers a growing number of external Python plugins that are provided by the community.
-These plugins reside in the official Plugins Repository and can be easily installed using the Python Plugin Installer
+These plugins reside in the official Plugins Repository and can be easily installed using the Python Plugin Installer.